swiftlang/swift-evolution/proposals/nnnn-declaration-macros.md

 This formulation of `@Clamping` offers some benefits over the property-wrapper version: we don't need to store the min and max values as part of the backing storage (so the presence of `@Clamping` doesn't add any storage), nor do we need to define a new type.
 More importantly, it demonstrates how the composition of different macro roles together can produce interesting effects.

-### Up-front declarations of newly-introduced macro names
+### Up-front declarations of newly-introduced names

-Declaration macros require one to declare the names of entities that will be declared.
+Declaration macros require one to declare the names of entities that will be declared by the expansion of the macro.
 These can involve member and/or peer declaration names, and are provided as an array consisting of a few different kinds:

 * Declarations with a specific fixed name: `.named("rawValue")`
 * Declarations that have the same base name as the declaration to which the macro is attached, and are therefore overloaded with it: `.overloaded`.